WhistlingOyster/HomeBrewYeastMonitor/README.md

-# HomeBrewYeastMonitor
+# Homebrew Yeast Activity Monitor

+## Description
+Attach a liquid level sensor to the airlock of your fermenting beer/wine so that you can plot the CO2 activity.

-##Tools Needed
+## Tools Needed
-Arduino Uno with a Grove Base Sheild.
+- Arduino Uno
-XKC-Y26A-NPN Liquid Sensor to attach to Carboy Airlock with a "U" Bend.
+- XKC-Y26A-NPN Liquid Sensor to attach to Carboy Airlock with a "U" Bend
+- Grove Base Sheild (A0)
-Grove Temperature Sensor.
+- Grove Temperature Sensor (A3)
-For the display I used a Grove-LCD RGB Backlight
+- Grove-LCD RGB Backlight (I2C)

+## Instructions
+- Boil your barley and hops
+- Cool the wort to optimum temperatures.
+-